 Cunningham Pier is probably the most iconic structure on our magnificent waterfront.
-Opening in the mid 1850′s the pier was a vital part of our port up until the late 1970′s when rail was used to load and unload cargo.
+Opening in the mid 1850’s, the pier was a vital part of our port with rail being used to load and unload cargo up until the late 1970’s.
 With the modernisation of Geelong’s ports saw many larger ships move to Corio Quay.
 While Cunningham Pier did see some commercial use up until the 1970’s it was no longer suitable and fell into disuse.

 Other than the odd visiting naval vessel Cunningham Pier sat dormant for many years.
 But in 1989, some local entrepreneurs saw the potential of the green cargo shed on the pier and started the first of what became an institution on Geelong’s social calendar, New Year on the Pier.
 This mammoth event turned the goods shed into a huge nightclub with thousands seeing in the New Year.
 New Year on the Pier remained on the pier each new year until the pier was sold off in the 1990’s, forcing a slight name change to the event when it became New Year by the Pier.

-In the mid 1990′s the 330 metre long pier was sold, and the green goods shed was removed to make way for the giant white structure that we have today.
+In the mid 1990’s the 330 metre long pier was sold, and the green goods shed was removed to make way for the giant white structure that we have today.
 Island Trader opened their very popular Smorgy’s restaurant on the pier with an enormous buffet and an Animatronic floor show, which featured wind, water and a Geelong football / Greek God theme.
-The highlight of the show was an extremely cute Animatronic seal who was called Salty.
+The highlight of the show was an extremely cute animatronic seal who was called Salty.
 He was much-loved by young and old.
-Today Salty is the star attraction at the Jirrahlinda Wildlife Sanctuary near Ocean Grove.
+It is rumoured that Salty the seal retired to the Jirrahlinga Wildlife Sanctuary near Ocean Grove.